 GIS for Expeditions and Fieldwork

-One day and three day courses
+One day or two day courses

 These practical workshops are for people using tools and techniques such as GPS, remote sensing, digital mapping and data analyses (Geographical Information Sciences) as part of a field research project or expedition.

 GIS are being used increasingly for fieldwork, to benefit existing plans and to create new inventories and maps, for example:

 - Planning and navigation using maps, GPS and satellite images

 - Mapping species distributions, patterns of biodiversity, ecosystem services and conservation priority